fengjixuchui/PCSGOLH/README.md

 ## FAQ

 - **My script crashes without throwing any errors**
-	- Make sure that your syntax is right, im working on this.
+	- ~~Make sure that your syntax is right, im working on this~~ Fixed.

 ## Authors